adhering/midl-website/pages/midl-kickoff.md

 ## Registration

 For this event, a registration is mandatory.
-Plase [register here](https://forms.gle/a4aU2hk87VaymfFMA) before **15.06.2022, 23:59 CEST**!
+Plase [register here](https://forms.gle/a4aU2hk87VaymfFMA) before **15 June 2022, 23:59 CEST**!
 The event is **free of charge** for participants, but there are costs on our side, so we may have to limit the number of participants.
 So please be fair and join the kickoff once you have registered.